baking-bad/tezos-on-tezos/README.md

 You need to add custom network to your wallet, if you want to interact with the `rollupnet`.
 Check out this tutorial on how to add custom RPC provider to Temple wallet: https://www.youtube.com/watch?v=VzeSFdna8Vk

+### Keys

+Import one of the following bootstrap keys:
+* `edsk3gUfUPyBSfrS9CCgmCiQsTCHGkviBDusMxDJstFtojtc1zcpsh`
+* `edsk39qAm1fiMjgmPkw1EgQYkMzkJezLNewd7PLNHTkr6w9XA2zdfo`
+* `edsk4ArLQgBTLWG5FJmnGnT689VKoqhXwmDPBuGx3z4cvwU9MmrPZZ`
+* `edsk2uqQB9AY4FvioK2YMdfmyMrer5R8mGFyuaLLFfSRo8EoyNdht3`
+* `edsk4QLrcijEffxV31gGdN2HU7UpyJjA8drFoNcmnB28n89YjPNRFm`

 ### BCD

 We have a dedicated instance of Better Call Dev explorer for periodic test networks including `rollupnet`:
 * https://teztnets.better-call.dev/

 You can use it to deploy and interact with smart contracts using web interface.

+### Limitations

+* With the current limit (4096 bytes) for inbox messages you won't be able to deploy large smart contracts
+* Some Michelson features are not yet supported, so you might not able to deploy contracts containing particular opcodes

 ### Feedback